Anees0203/passenger-counter/README.md

-# passenger-counter
+# row-counter
-passenger counter using html, css and javascript
+row counter using html, css and javascript